Schoeps MK 21 Wide Cardioid Microphone Capsule

 - popular as a main microphone pair e.g. at a spacing of 30 cm, angle +/- 45°

 The directivity of the wide cardioid lies between the omni and the cardioid.
-The idea behind their development is to combine the advantages of these two patterns.
-The low-frequency behaviour of the MK 21 is better than that of the cardioid, and proximity effect is less pronounced.
+The idea behind their development was to combine the advantages of these two patterns.
+The low-frequency behavior of the MK 21 is better than that of the cardioid, and proximity effect is less pronounced.
 The wide cardioid polar pattern is extremely consistent across the frequency range.
 Laterally-arriving direct sound and reflections are picked up without added coloration.
 The MK 21 is a very popular capsule.
 It is preferred when a slight directional effect and a warm, natural timbre are desired.
 Over the years it has become an integral part of the audio engineer's toolkit.

 When used as a spot microphone, the distance from the sound source should be slightly shorter than when using a cardioid due to lower directivity index.